CurleySamuel/Thesis/README.md

 But the path to accuracy won't be easy.
 We'll take these 25 features and transform them into over 322 features by geolocating addresses, clustering homes in several dimensions, analyzing the paragraphs of remarks left by realtors, and tuning the hyper parameters of chained models.
 From that incredible amounts of data we'll generate a single number for every home - our predicted sale price of the home if it was sold today.
 May the odds be ever in our favor.

+# The Data

+# The Models

+In the Methods section we'll talk about a variety of models and algorithms used to form our estimation pipelines.
+While this paper does expect some level of statistical knowledge; it doesn't make the leap that the reader is familiar with the intricacies of various regression models.
+As such I wanted to include a brief section dedicated to a quick overview of the models and algorithms that we'll be seeing later.

+## Regression

+#### Random Forests

+#### Extremely Randomized Forests

+#### Gradient Tree Boosting

+#### Least Angle

+## Clustering

+#### MeanShift

+## Matrix Decomposition

+#### Truncated Singular Value Decomposition

+## Feature Extraction

+#### tf-idf

 # Methods

+The project was done with an iterative development model in mind and as such it only makes sense to present the project using it's iterations.
+The first iterations were primarily dedicated to building out the data pipeline and normalization techniques but also featured crude models based on small subsets of the data.
+Then the models started getting more refined as more and more features were incorporated into the models via more feature extraction and text analysis.
+The final iterations had the smallest code delta but took the most amount of time as they were heavy on tuning model hyper-parameters and soaking as much accuracy out from them as possible.

+## Iteration 0

+Location, location, location.
+Unfortunately _221B Baker Street_ doesn't give our models much to work with so the first preprocessing step is to geocode our entire suite of testing and training data.
+The fundamental flaw with an address is that addresses on their own don't contain any proximity information beyond the street name - are _17 Welthfield St_ and _2998 Homer Ave_ close to each other (and thus have similar land value)?
+It's impossible to say without first converting the address to their geographical coordinates.
+Suddenly the problem of proximity is reduced to euclidean distance.
+Geocoding in itself isn't a mystery so I'll skim over the implementation details but the source code can be found in <a href=geocode_data.py>geocode_data.py</a>.

+Also in this iteration was the first foray into regressors.
+The first iteration ended with six distinct regression models with each model using either a different regression algorithm or a completely different subset of the data.
+Specifically we have -

+- Linear Regressor using only the square footage of a home
+- Random Forest Regressor using only the location of the home
+- Random Forest Regressor using only `LAT/LNG/AGE/SQFT/BEDS/BATHS/GARAGE/LOTSIZE`
+- Random Forest Regressor using all but realtor remarks
+- Extremely Randomized Trees Regressor using all but realtor remarks
+- Gradient Boosted Regression Trees using all but realtor remarks

+Worth noting is the heavy reliance on ensemble methods here.
+An ensemble method (i.e. RFR, ERTR, GBRT above) is an estimator constructed from either averaging methods that average the results of several simpler estimators or boosting methods which construct successive generations of simple estimators each based on the error rate of the previous.
+The reliance on ensemble methods is because they were quite simply the empirical best.
+I tried a variety of generalized linear models, support vector machines and decision trees but kept coming back to the ensemble methods.

+There's also the small detail I skipped over regarding how I'm incorporating the non-numerical data into my models.
+Take the 'Hot Water' feature as an example - it's possible values are any combination of the set of options `Electric, Geothermal/GSHP Hot Water, Leased Heater, Natural Gas, Oil, Propane Gas, Separate Booster, Solar, Tank, Tankless, Other`.
+To handle that I take all categorical features and generate several indicator features, one for every unique category in the feature.
+The 'Hot Water' feature is thus split into eleven distinct features each containing a binary number for whether or not that specific category within 'Hot Water' is present.
+Specifically we generate the columns `(Hot Water) electric, (Hot Water) geothermal/gshp hot water, (Hot Water) leased heater, (Hot Water) natural gas, (Hot Water) oil, (Hot Water) other (see remarks), (Hot Water) propane gas, u(Hot Water) separate booster, (Hot Water) solar, (Hot Water) tank, (Hot Water) tankless`.

+The unfortunate consequence of this feature extraction is that we start with matrix dimensions `(21657, 20)` and end with matrix dimensions `(21657, 323)`.
+As we find out later this can almost end up hurting us as highly correlated and valuable features can get lost in the pool of relatively insignificant features.

 ## Iteration 1